-On May 13, 2010 a lumpectomy was performed on my left breast with some lymph nodes removed.
+On May 13, 2010 a lumpectomy was performed on my left breast with some lymph node removal.
 Before this surgery was performed it was suggested for me to have genetic testing done.
 This test takes about two to three weeks to come back.
 I wanted the cancer OUT.
 After the lumpectomy, test results revealed the BRCA-2 gene, formerly known as the breast cancer gene.

-June and July 2010 I underwent radiation every day.
-Weekends was considered rest days.
-During radiation, I ended up with a infection under my left arm due to using my then favorite anti-perspirant “Secret” deodorant.
+June and July of 2010 I underwent radiation every day.
+Weekends were considered rest days.
+During radiation, I ended up with an infection under my left arm due to using my then favorite antiperspirant, “Secret,” deodorant.
 Please do not use scented deodorant at all during radiation treatments.

-On August 6, 2010 , My mother’s 60th birthday I started Tamoxifen, a drug /medication you take daily to prevent breast cancer in the opposite breast.
+On August 6, 2010, my mother’s 60th birthday, I started Tamoxifen, a drug /medication taken daily to prevent breast cancer in the opposite breast.
 I took this medication without fail.

-Soon after my first mammogram, since breast cancer diagnosis, year 2011 now, hadn’t really kicked in good enough.
-My identical twin Vanessa Robinson, genetic test results revealed BRCA-2 positive, the breast cancer gene.
+Soon after my first mammogram, since breast cancer diagnosis, year 2011 hadn’t really kicked in good enough.
+My identical twin, Vanessa Robinson's, genetic test results revealed BRCA-2 positive, the breast cancer gene.
 She decided to have a preventive surgery, a hysterectomy which decreases her chances of developing breast cancer and no chances of developing ovarian cancer.
 This was January 24, 2011.

 No sooner after that I found myself again in the surgery room, not for cancer, but for gallbladder removal due to 1 large irritated gallstone on March 24, 2011.
 I thought I had a stomach virus.

-After I healed from that I made and kept my appointment for post breast cancer and keeping in mind the BRCA-2 status.
-I was hoping to have my ovaries removed the summer of June 2011 due to being at risk for ovarian cancer as well.
+After I healed from that I made and kept my appointment for post breast cancer, keeping in mind the BRCA-2 status.
+I was hoping to have my ovaries removed the summer of June, 2011 due to being at risk for ovarian cancer as well.